FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding-(Windows).md

 1. Fork the lila project from github on your computer (including submodules): `git clone --recursive https://github.com/ornicar/lila.git`
 1. Change your current directory to the top level of the checked out repository.
 This is important for the successful execution of the Lichess build scripts. `cd lila`.
 1. `copy bin\dev.default.windows.bat bin\dev.bat`
-Edit dev.bat to have -Dfile.encoding=UTF-8, increase memory -Xms2048M -Xmx3072M  -Dfile.encoding=UTF-8
+1. Edit dev.bat so java uses UTF8 file encoding and increased memory.
+Add the following parameters to `JAVA_OPTS` for that: `-Xms2048M -Xmx3072M  -Dfile.encoding=UTF-8`
 1. Create `conf/application.conf` with the following content:

         include "base"